aws-samples/shopfloor-connectivity/docs/targets/aws-s3.md

 # AWS S3 Target

-AwsS3TargetConfiguration extends the type TargetConfiguration with specific configuration data for sending data to an S3 bucket.
+AwsS3TargetConfiguration extends the type <a href="../core/target-configuration.md" >TargetConfiguration</a> with specific configuration data for sending data to an S3 bucket.
 The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to <strong>"AWS-S3"</strong>
 <p>Requires IAM permission s3:putObject to write to the configured bucket</p>